 Feline kidney disease is the leading cause of death for older cats.
-There are various causes, diagnosis and treatment of this serious feline ailment.
+There are various causes and treatments for this serious feline ailment, and spotting the symptoms can help you manage your cat's illness to improve her quality of life.

 Types of Feline Kidney Disease